 When a hot young prosecutor learns that a man he got convicted and executed was in fact innocent, he quits his DA job and becomes a defense attorney.
 He grows rich and powerful defending guilty racketeers, but eventually sees the errors of his ways.
-Written by

 John Oswalt <firstname.lastname@example.org>

 Did You Know?